ajmaths/ajmaths.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at Florida State University, where I am mentored by Professor Washington Mio.
+I am a postdoctoral researcher at Florida State University, and my mentor is Prof. Washington Mio.

 I received my Ph.D. in Mathematics from the University of Oklahoma in May 2023 under the supervision of Professor Murad Özaydın.
 I received my M.S. in Applied Mathematics from the University of Central Oklahoma in 2015 and my B.S. in Mathematics from Capital Normal University in 2013.